dftbplus/dftbplus/INSTALL.rst

 Notes:

 [1] The timedep/C60_OscWindow test fails with recent versions (>= 0.3.8) of the
 OpenBlas library.
-If possible, use older versions or link against the MKL library instead.
+If possible, use an older version or link against either MKL or an another BLAS/LAPACK library instead.

 [2] Only serial version tested.